Prakhar1Ojha/titanyx-fitness-html/README.md

 # 🏋️ Titanyx Fitness Gym

-A complete, multi-section HTML5 website for a fictional premium fitness center — built as a pure HTML + CSS framework + JavaScriptpractice project.
+A complete, multi-section HTML5 website for a fictional premium fitness center — built as a pure HTML + CSS framework + JavaScript practice project.

 ---